GitHub Copilot vs JetBrains AI Assistant

 Pros

-- Context-aware suggestions based on your codebase
+- Context-aware suggestions based on your project structure and code

 - Supports multiple programming languages and frameworks